 Continue to follow the path alongside the Mirror Pond, which is presided over by the tranquil figure of a white lady statue and a gnarled and twisted 250-year-old beech tree.
 The ‘eye-catcher’ stone temple provides a sheltered spot and wonderful reflections on a still day.
 Keep to the left past the stone temple.

-The former home of the Brownlow family until 1984, Belton House is often cited as being the perfect example of an English country-house estate.
-The 17th century Carolean treasure house contains fine collections of porcelain, silver, paintings and books.
+On a bright day there are lovely views of the mansion across the mirror pond.
+The former home of the Brownlow family until 1984, Belton House is often cited as being the perfect example of an English country house estate.
+The 17th-century Carolean treasure house contains fine collections of porcelain, silver, paintings and books.

-Boathouse Pond and the magnificent 19th century Fishing Lodge were used by the Brownlow family for private picnics and fishing parties.
-The bankside vegetation includes water mint, yellow flag iris, and mature multi-stemmed alder.
-A diverse range of waterfowl can be seen on the water at different times of the year, including mute swan, Canada and greylag geese, great crested grebe, shoveller, coot and mallard duck.
+Boathouse Pond and the magnificent 19th-century Fishing Lodge were used by the Brownlow family for private picnics and fishing parties.
+The bankside vegetation includes water mint, yellow flag iris and mature multi-stemmed alder.
+You can see a range of waterfowl, including mute swan, Canada and greylag geese, great crested grebe, shoveller, coot and mallard duck, at different times of the year.
 The island would originally have been less overgrown and included ornamental shrubs.
 It’s likely that boats would have landed there for picnics and bird watching.

-The route will return to the fishing lodge for a closer look later.
-Moving on, with the pond on your left, you’ll quickly reach a wooden footbridge.
+Follow the path around the lake and past the Fishing Lodge.
+Moving on, you'll quickly reach a wooden footbridge.
 Down to the right there's a cascade and rockery garden, sheltered by mature lime and oak which formed the original approach to the pond.